“Garda probe as teen’s leg is broken in ‘sickening GAA match attack’ ’’

 Ultimately this stuff isn’t good for the likes of Keegan either.
 Now if Mayo finally break their All-Ireland curse and he is playing he probably won’t give a damn what others think of him.
 But does he really want to be thought of as a destroyer, a man-marker trading on breaking the will of others?

-One cannot help questioning the attitude and influence of the coaches and mentors down the years that that have fostered this approach.
+One cannot help questioning the attitude and influence of the coaches and mentors down the years that have fostered this approach.
 Lee Keegan is a great defender and I believe he would be a massive test for Connolly anyway.

 Coaches and players will only draw back from nefarious practices when it is unprofitable to do so.
 Or they are properly punished.

-This is why it all comes down to us: that’s us as players, coaches, fans, and parents and guardians, and the disparity between what what we preach about sport and what we actually practise.
+This is why it all comes down to us: that’s us as players, coaches, fans, and parents and guardians, and the disparity between what we preach about sport and what we actually practise.

 We tell our children about fair play and all shake hands at the end but they can see perfectly well what is happening out there on the pitch.
 And encounter it when they cross the white line.